 By now the rain had stopped, and we were both practically beaming as we walked down a gentle slope to the riverside.
 It wasn't long before we had the canoe in the water, and with a friendly wave, we said goodbye to the other canoeists and shoved off.

 The geese were also entertaining.
 Most of the time, they would swim slowly away as we approached, but one time we decided to head straight for a flock floating peacefully in the middle of the river.
-As we got within twenty feet or so of the group, they suddenly took flight, splashing and honking, making a splendid sight.
-It was truly amazing.

 After a couple of hours of easy paddling, we decided to stop for lunch.
 We found a spot where a small shoal led onto one of the meadows, and we pulled the canoe onshore.
 After a nice picnic, we hopped back into the canoe and headed back downriver.